AustralianAntarcticDivision/EchoviewR/README.md

 # EchoviewR
-The R package EchoviewR - a free interface between Echoview and R using COM scripting.
+The R package EchoviewR - a free interface between Echoview (R) and R using COM scripting.

 Copyright and Licence